All Episodes

 What was your involvement in that?

-Bill Hodes, one of the leading legal ethics experts in the country took the laboring ore and filing the grievance and he did it pro bono because we were both so outraged by the prosecutorial mis misconduct we saw in the Merrill Lynch case.
+Bill Hodes, one of the leading legal ethics experts in the country, took the laboring ore in filing the grievance, and he did it pro bono because we were both so outraged by the prosecutorial misconduct we saw in the Merrill Lynch case.

 And what was the outcome of that?

-Oh you're gonna love this Sean the Department of Justice was defending Mr. Weissman on the grievance because he was uh Mueller's general counsel at the FBI at the time.
+The Department of Justice was defending Mr. Weissman on the grievance because he was Mueller's general counsel at the FBI at the time.

 So the same entity essentially defending Weissman decided that he had committed no wrong.

-Did you see the report this weekend Greg Jarrett about fusion GPS trying to tie Donald Trump through the the dossier and other means to this guy Epstein uh and this Orgia Island mess.
+Did you see the report this weekend, Greg Jarrett, about Fusion GPS trying to tie Donald Trump through the dossier and other means to this guy, Epstein, and this Orgia Island mess?

 Did you see that?